agilira/iris/docs/BACKPRESSURE_POLICIES.md

 ## 1. Overview

-IRIS provides configurable backpressure policies to handle different use cases when the ring buffer becomes full.
+Iris provides configurable backpressure policies to handle different use cases when the ring buffer becomes full.
 This tutorial explains when and how to use each policy.

 ## 2. Available Policies